ben-jax/investment-portfolio/README.md

-# investment-portfolio-py
+# investment-portfolio
-An investment portfolio made with python and google sheets api
+An investment portfolio made with python and visualized with streamlit